Starting Your Own Book Club

 0

-We have been meeting now for three years and have read about 30 books.
-Even with three children, 3 years and under, I’m never too busy to read.
+We have been meeting for three years and have read about 30 books.
+Even with three children, three years and under, I’m never too busy to read.
 Here are a few tips that helped me get started.

-Choose Your Members: When I first presented the idea of starting a book club to my sisters, they thought I was crazy.
+When I first presented the idea of starting a book club to my sisters, they thought I was crazy.
 They assured me that no one would have the time.
-In fear of being turned down by anyone, I decided to invite everyone.
+In fear of being turned down by anyone, I invited everyone.
 I emailed about 25 of my friends and family.
-Surprisingly at our first meeting 15 people showed up.
-Now we have 12 consistent members ranging in age from 25-85…which leads to some very interesting conversations.
+Surprisingly, at our first meeting, 15 people showed up.
+Now, we have 12 consistent members ranging in age from 25-85, which leads to some very interesting conversations.
 A few additional members attend on occasion to mix things up.

-Pick a Book: Picking the right book is the biggest challenge.
-We usually bring suggestions and discuss other recommendations that we’ve heard from friends…or People Magazine!
-It’s very hard to pick a book that everyone will enjoy.
-Lately our group has been writing down their top choice and then we randomly select out of a “hat.”
 We also have read several books written by authors we all seem to like (Liane Moriarty and Diane Chamberlain).
 I also use Goodreads.com to help log the books we have read and books I want to read.
-The reviews are very helpful and they offer recommendations based on the books you like to read.
-My top three favorite books we’ve read are The House at Riverton, Gone Girl, and Sister.
+The reviews are very helpful and offer recommendations based on the books you like to read.
+My top three favorite books we’ve read are The House at Riverton, Gone Girl, and Looking for Jane.

-Bring Discussion Questions: Our book club is guilty of getting off topic quite often.
-A great idea is to have each member bring at least one discussion question.
+Our book club is guilty of getting off-topic quite often.
+Having each member bring at least one discussion question is a great idea.
 This helps guide our conversation and allows all members to get the opportunity to share.
-Readinggroupguides.com is also another great resource to use.
+Readinggroupguides.com is another great resource.
 They also have monthly contests and giveaways.

-Snacks, Snacks and More Snacks: All successful gatherings are centered on the food.
-We tend to stick with yummy dips, appetizers, desserts, and of course wine!
+All successful gatherings are centered on the food.
+We tend to stick with yummy dips, appetizers, desserts, and, of course, wine!
 Every member brings something each time for the group to share.
-My favorite go-to snacks to make are chips with onion dip (My son Shane’s all-time favorite treat – I even named our club “Chips and Dip” in his honor), a simple Mexican dip (layering cream cheese, refried beans, salsa, shredded Mexican cheese and baking for 20 minutes), or a simple veggie platter.
+My favorite go-to snacks to make are chips with onion dip (My son all-time favorite treat – I even named our club “Chips and Dip” in his honor), a simple Mexican dip (layering cream cheese, refried beans, salsa, shredded Mexican cheese and baking for 20 minutes), or a simple veggie platter.

-Don’t Be Too Serious: As I stated before, book club not only forces me to read more, it’s an excuse to hang out with friends and family.
-Several of our dedicated members don’t even read the books, and we still have tons of fun and laughs!
+As I stated before, the book club not only forces me to read more, but it’s also an excuse to hang out with friends and family.
+Several of our dedicated members don’t even read the books; we still have tons of fun and laughs!

 Next articleCrockpot Recipes to the Rescue